Marks Point

 Marks Point features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 59.5 percent of all households, including 20.4 percent couples with children, 25.2 percent couples without children, and 12.6 percent single parent families.
-Non-family households constitute the remaining 40.5 percent, with lone person households at 38.3 percent and group households comprising 2.1 percent of the total.
-The median household size is 2.1 people, which is smaller than the Rest of NSW average of 2.5.
+Family households account for 59.5% of all households, including 20.4% couples with children, 25.2% couples without children, and 12.6% single parent families.
+Non-family households constitute the remaining 40.5%, with lone person households making up 38.3% and group households comprising 2.1%.
+The median household size is 2.1 people, smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households